kayhide/wordpaper/README.md

 # wordpaper

-**wordpaper** is a command line tool to generate images which help you remembering words.
+**wordpaper** is a command line tool to generate images which helps you to remember words.

 Generated images are good for your desktop wallpaper.